- Send with Email

 Details - What does the project involve?

-The discrimination and victimisation survey will be conducted online, due to the extreme difficulty in carrying out face-to-face interviews with a truly representative sample of the LGBT community.
-It will ask LGBT persons a series of questions about whether they have experienced discrimination, violence, verbal abuse or hate speech on the grounds of their sexual orientation or gender identity.
-It will also ask participants to identify the context in which such incidents took place, and their nature.
-The survey will cover all 27 EU Member States and Croatia.
-Further details can be found in the technical specifications of the project.
+The discrimination and victimisation survey - EU LGBT survey - was conducted as an open online survey, due to the extreme difficulty in drawing a truly representative sample of the LGBT people in all 27 EU Member States and Croatia.
+It asked LGBT persons a series of questions about whether they have experienced discrimination, violence, verbal abuse or hate speech on the grounds of their sexual orientation or gender identity.
+It also asked participants to identify the context in which such incidents took place, and their nature.
+The survey covered all 27 EU Member States and Croatia.
+Further details can be found in the survey reports.

 Stakeholder engagement and background research in preparing the launch of the research call for tender: October 2010- May 2011.